 Our preferred accommodation

 Beach hotel - On the beachA small hotel with a very good position on Puerto Villamil's wide beach, not far from the muelle (pier) where the larger boats arrive.
 It has a fresh water swimming pool and restaurant, and there are good views from the roof terrace.
-Restaurant.

-Beach hotel - On the beachPeruvian Marita de Zecchettin and her Italian husband run this popular and well-known hotel, which is right on the beach in front of Puerto Villamil village.
+Beach hotel - On the beachPeruvian Marita de Zecchettin and her Italian husband run this popular and well-known boutique hotel, which is right on the beach in front of Puerto Villamil village.
 They have a good restaurant and charming staff.
 As the building has grown organically it is slightly quirky.